bitwarden-labs/bws-ansible-examples/README.md

 A repository giving example use-cases for the Bitwarden Secrets Manager Ansible Integration

+## certbot-nginx-vikunja

+This repository stands up an example of Vikunja, an excellent open-source project management tool (<https://vikunja.io/>).
+This example features Vikunja run in Docker, with a simple nginx reverse proxy installed on the host OS.
+Certificates are managed by Certbot, and a Cloudflare plugin is used to set and remove DNS records.

+## Instructions and Usage

+Detailed Instructions are found in the certbot-nginx-vikunja.md file.

 ## Instructions

 - run commands using the following: